Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 ```
 Notice here the following:
  - A check box is simply an `Html.input` element with property `prop.type'.checkbox`
- - The function `prop.valueOrDefault` accepts a boolean input to set the value at start-up
+ - The function `prop.isChecked` accepts a boolean input to set the value at start-up
  - The event handler `onChange : bool -> unit` gives a nice way to retrieve the value

 Also there is the `span` as the last element where it renders it's content based on whether the `Capitalized` field was set to true or not.